 and after returning the Kubota to his customer, followed up with

-Attached are the before and after photos of the 75 welding rod.
+Attached are the before and after photos of the tractor steering arm weld with 75 welding rod.
 Super impressed.
-My customer just called and said he had used the front end loader, disc and bushhog all day today.
+My customer just called and said he had used the front end loader, disc and bush hog all day today.
 Thanks!
 Robert Freeman

-When it comes to cast iron welding, most welders will take a pass on this dirty, porous foe.
+When it comes time to weld cast iron, most welders will take a pass on this dirty, porous foe.
 Other welders have been known to grab whichever cast iron electrode they have handy in their shop, crossing their fingers hoping for a positive outcome.
 At Muggy Weld, we receive calls from customers stating they’ve used stainless steel rod, MIG wire, or 7018 before and for some reason, it isn’t working for their current application.
-Mis-identification of the type of cast iron is often the issue.
+Incorrectly identifying the type of cast iron is often the issue.

 Ductile cast is often used in agricultural tractors due to its strength, durability, impact resistance and wear resistance.
 Ductile iron is known as functional industrial iron because it bends before it breaks, unlike brittle gray cast iron.
 An iron that possesses attributes such as these needs to be paired with an equally impressive cast iron welding rod.

-If you are working on clean ductile, or malleable castings, 75 electrode can also be used as a TIG rod.
+If you are working on clean ductile or malleable castings, 75 electrode can also be used as a TIG weld rod.

 Thanks, Robert, for sharing your success using Muggy Weld’s 75 cast iron electrode to weld this Kubota tractor steering arm.